To realize the greatest benefits of a vSphere installation, you need networked storage. iSCSI is a good fit for vSphere; here's how to make it work.

 VMware warms up to iSCSI

 iSCSI networked storage was first supported by VMware with ESX 3.0.
 It works by using a client called an initiator to send SCSI commands over a LAN to SCSI devices (targets) located on a remote storage device.
-Because iSCSI uses traditional networking components and the TCP/IP protocol, it doesn't require special cables and switches
+Because iSCSI uses traditional networking components and the TCP/IP protocol, it doesn't require special cables and switches as Fibre Channel does.

 iSCSI initiators can be software based or hardware based.
 Software initiators use device drivers that are built into the VMkernel to use Ethernet network adapters and protocols to write to a remote iSCSI target.
 Some characteristics of software initiators are: